adrianharet/adrianharet.github.io/_posts/2024-10-14-adventures.md

 # Lectures

-## Week 1 (October 14, 2024)
+## Week 1.
+Voting: aiming for fairness, or for accuracy?
+<div style="text-align: right"> October 14, 2024</div>

 We start out by introducing ourselves, followed by a breakdown of the logistics of the course.
-Main points are summarized in the slides, [here](/content/teaching/2024-ws-adventures/01-01-logistics.pdf).
+The main points are summarized in the slides, [here](/content/teaching/2024-ws-adventures/01-01-logistics.pdf).

 We then have our first glimpse of social choice theory, and two ways of thinking about voting: as a procedure for finding society's opinion about an unknown ground truth (epistemic voting), versus as a procedure for aggregating preferences into an expression of what voters want (non-epistemic voting).
 Slides [here](/content/teaching/2024-ws-adventures/01-02-voting-epistemic-nonepistemic.pdf).